webdevholland/jekyll-now/about.md

 The *Bit Of X* blog title is partly a nod to [#100DaysOfX](https://www.100daysofx.com/).
 I also wanted to incorporate the word "bit" in the title because it can represent either a little amount of something or the smallest unit of computer data.
 While the computer reference ties in perfectly with the parts in my blog about my #100DaysOfCode progress, it's actually the first definition - "a little amount of something" - that is more meaningful to me.
 Because whether it's learning to code or having a more varied fitness routine, positive change can be brought about by taking small steps towards your goals.

 I hope to continue updating this blog even after I completed my first rounds with the #100DaysOfCode and #100DaysOfFitness challenges.
-Maybe I can use this blog to help me get back to rock painting (which I love!), read more, sleep better, etc.
+Maybe I can use this blog to help me get back to rock painting (which I love!), read more, go to bed earlier, etc.

 ### More Information